Cray-HPE/docs-csm/glossary.md

 ## Cabinet Cooling Group

-A cabinet cooling group is a group of [Olympus cabinets](#olympus-cabinet) that are connected to a floor-standing coolant distribution unit (CDU).
-Management network CDU switches in the CDU aggregate all the [Node Management Network (NMN)](#node-management-network-nmn) and [Hardware Management Network (HMN)](#hardware-management-network-hmn) connections for the cabinet group.
+A cabinet cooling group is a group of [Olympus cabinets](#olympus-cabinet) that are connected to a floor-standing [Coolant Distribution Unit (CDU)](#coolant-distribution-unit-cdu).
+Management network CDU switches in the CDU aggregate all the
+[Node Management Network (NMN)](#node-management-network-nmn) and [Hardware Management Network (HMN)](#hardware-management-network-hmn) connections for the cabinet group.